Bridgeline Digital (BLIN)

 Share Issuance

-- The net proceeds from the March 2025 offerings are intended for working capital and general corporate purposes.
+- The net proceeds from these offerings were intended for working capital and other general corporate purposes.

 Inbound Investments